-Emergency rooms are not immune to accidents either.
-Actually, due to the speed at which nurses and doctors must act in them, they are very prone to mistakes and these mistakes can seriously injure patients.
-Here are some cases involving ER negligence in Illinois.
+Emergency rooms are not immune to accidents.
+Due to the speed at which nurses and doctors must work, they are very prone to mistakes, and these mistakes can seriously injure patients.
+Common errors include:

 - Lost Wages: